2026 USAA Life Insurance Review

 Term Life Insurance Options

-Term life insurance typically provides the highest death benefit amount for the lowest initial premium compared to permanent life insurance types.
-If you choose a term policy, you’ll have to pay a fixed monthly premium for a specified amount of time, which is anywhere from 10-30 years for the initial term.
+Term life insurance provides the highest death benefit amount for the lowest initial premium compared to permanent life insurance types.
+If you choose a term policy, you’ll pay a fixed monthly premium for a specified period, typically 10 to 30 years.

 coupleS icon